Companies Act 2006 Explained

 The fundamental changes, companies act 2006 explanation; therefore, being:

 - Extra stipulations for private and public registered companies in England and Wales, Scotland, plus Northern Ireland;

 - executed The European Union’s Transparency Obligation and Takeover Directives;

 - arranged (laws or rules) into a systematic code relating to various common law principles;

 - revised or reinstated most features of the 1985 Companies Act;

-- implemented a single united UK company law regime.
-However, Northern Ireland treated separately to the UK.
+- implemented a single United Kingdom company law regime.
+However, Northern Ireland is treated separately to the UK.